daveworth/not-so-secret-sauce/topics/onboarding-process-for-designers.md

 Download and install [RailsInstaller](http://www.railsinstaller.org/).
 It will install most of the tools we use.

-Be sure to watch the [http://vimeo.com/43823464](introductory video).
+Be sure to watch the [introductory video](http://vimeo.com/43823464).
 While not everything may yet make sense, it will help make sure you understand the basics of what you're installing.